-Every research study has limitations that may affect the interpretation and generalization of the findings.
+Every research study has limitations that affect the interpretation and may generalization of the findings.
 Here are some potential limitations of the study:

-- Sample Size and Composition: - The study utilized a sample size of 127 participants.
-While this can provide valuable insights, a larger and more diverse sample could enhance the generalizability of the findings to a broader population.
+Sample Size and Composition: •

+- The study utilized a sample size of 127 participants.
+While this can provide valuable insights, a larger and more diverse sample could enhance the generalizability of the findings to a ASET Journal of Management Science (E- ISSN: 2584-220X) 58 broader population.
 Additionally, the composition of the sample in terms of demographics, job roles, and industries may limit the generalizability of the results.